baeriswyln/eth-cs/docs/data/rtai/privacy.md

 \text{argmin}_{x^*} \; d(\nabla_\Theta\mathcal{L}(f_\Theta(x^*), y^*), g_k) + \alpha_{reg} \cdot \mathcal{R}(x^*)
 $$

-Where $d$ computes the distance between the reconstructed gradient and the true gradient, and $\mathcal{R}$ the domain- specific knowledge (what do we know about the data we try to uncover).
+Where $d$ computes the distance between the reconstructed gradient and the true gradient, and $\mathcal{R}$ the domain-specific knowledge (what do we know about the data we try to uncover).

 Such attacks are fairly straight forward on images (continuous data), but are also possible on tabular data by using one-hot encodings on categorical features.
 The difficulty then lies in distinguishing good and bad reconstructions.
 To get